top of page

 Bakers Mountain Stories

 Trouble comes after all of them at one time or another—in the form of family dysfunction, disease, death, missteps, war, or post-war trauma.
 But these southerners are made of a grit that’s as enduring as the red earth beneath their feet.
-And there is nothing so big that some home cooking, shared tears, and a helping hand can’t fix.
+And there's nothing so big that some home cooking, shared tears, and a helping hand can’t fix.

 The stories are told by Ann Fay Honeycutt, her siblings, and their neighbor, Junior Bledsoe, as each of them reaches their teen years and faces personal and community challenges.